Opinion | Congress needs to focus its covid relief bill — on covid relief

 Yet the bill now moving through the House shows signs of losing focus in just that way.
 Specifically, the House Ways and Means Committee has attached a plan to rescue financially troubled retirement systems known as multiemployer pensions affecting some 10 million people, of whom about a tenth are in the most distressed plans.
 Though the predicament might have worsened during the pandemic, the pension problem is a perennial with which committee chairman Richard E. Neal (D-Mass.) has long been concerned.
-And it is a real one: Many of these defined-benefit plans, which cover workers of an entire industry, as opposed to a single company, face insolvency due to the failure of many companies that formerly contributed to them.
+And it is a real one: Many of these defined-benefit plans, which cover workers of an entire industry, as opposed to a single company, face insolvency because of the failure of many companies that formerly contributed to them.
 Meanwhile, the portion of the federal Pension Benefit Guaranty Corp. that protects multiemployer plans has only $3 billion on hand and is projected to run out of cash as early as 2025.

 For years, Republicans and Democrats have tried to negotiate a package to protect workers without soaking taxpayers — most of whom do not even have defined-benefit pensions.
 Proposals have generally involved some combination of benefit trims, greater employer insurance premiums and federal support.
 Yet the bill just approved by Ways and Means one-sidedly provides the funds a slug of federal cash, with little structural reform required beyond a somewhat increased employer premium.
 Its likely net cost: $56 billion.